 Sometimes, it rains.
 But a little water doesn’t have to drown out your fun!
 Don’t let a little bit of rain ruin your camping experience.
-Here are some ways to help you deal with wet-weather camping.
+Here are some ways to help you deal with camping in the rain.

 Avoid pitching your tent on a hill or in a hole